 - For a senior real estate specialist go to: www.seniorsrealestate.com

 You can download our program brochures, or contact us to have one mailed to you.

 Larimer County Office on Aging (LCOA) Annual Report

-The LCOA published its second Annual Report for the fiscal year 2012/2013 in the Fall of 2013.
+The LCOA published its third Annual Report for the fiscal year 2014/2015 in the Fall of 2015.
 This report shows the sources and amounts of funding the LCOA receives and how the funds are utilized to support older adults in Larimer County.
-Click on the link to review the Larimer County Office on Aging Annual Report for Fiscal Year 2012-13.
+Review the Larimer County Office on Aging Annual Report for Fiscal Year 2014-15.

 CASOA (Community Assessment Surveys for Older Adults)

-- 2010 Report for Larimer County, CO - Full Report
+- 2014 Larimer County CASOA - Full Report

 Larimer County Four Year Plan

 Every four years, every Area Agency on Aging (AAA) in Colorado is required to develop and submit to the State Unit on Aging a plan based on the needs of people 60 and over in their communities.
 The plan focuses on services to be provided during the ensuing four years by the AAA.
 See the Larimer County Office on Aging Four Year Plan for 2015 - 2019.